Game and Interactive Media Designer and Writer

 The Free Body Diagram app had 3 games included within it.
 Shown on the right is a level from one of those games.
 My work on this project began with heavy playtesting of the game.
 I was looking for bugs and aspects of the design that could be improved upon for the new version.
 I communicated this to the programmers and worked on the new design for one of the app's games, the tracing game.
 The game has, as the name implies, gameplay where you use your finger to trace specific areas of free body diagrams.
 Originally this game was difficult to control and would rarely recognize a correct tracing.
 I worked with the programmers to design and implement a new version of the tracing gameplay as one of my largest workloads on this project.
 Overall I gained real experience of what it is like to work in a small team on a project with a deadline.

 The explorer journals started out as a class assignment for an undergraduate course focused on writing characters for games.
 We were tasked to tell the story of a character through the format of loose journal entries that could be found in any order.
 I decided to tell the story of an older woman surviving in a zombie apocalypse.
 The story isn't the reason this project stuck with me, its how I was able to tell that story.
 I put on a voice and performed it for some of my friends and really enjoyed it.
-That got me interested in more interactive narrative work and was the catalyst for me starting a Dungeons and Dragons campaign in April of 2023 that I still run.
-Telling stories through interactive media is something that is very special to me and this project felt like the begining of that journey for me.A full text version of the journals in order can be viewed at the bottom of this page.
+That got me interested in more interactive narrative work and was the catalyst for me starting a Dungeons and Dragons campaign in April of 2023 that I still run to this day.
+Telling stories through interactive media is something that is very special to me and this project felt like the beginning of that journey for me.A full text version of the journals in order can be viewed at the bottom of this page.

 Journal Entry 1: